sercrod/sercrod/docs/papers/nablla-model-attribute-full-regeneration-en.md

 - to organize the rendering model centered on attributes
 - to describe the observed behavior of rendering and updates in standard environments
-- to abstract the internal structure and procedures of Nablla
+- to abstract the internal structure and procedures of Sercrod
 - to position the model as a UI approach distinct from virtual DOM based systems
 - to discuss the academic and practical implications of an attribute-centric model

-In what follows, the name **Nablla** denotes both a specific implementation and, more importantly, a concrete instance of the attribute-driven full regeneration model described here.
+In what follows, the name **Sercrod** denotes both a specific implementation and, more importantly, a concrete instance of the attribute-driven full regeneration model described here.

 ---